HugoMatilla/Effective-JAVA-Summary/README.md

 | Type token              | `String.class`                     | 29     |

 ## 24. Eliminate unchecked warnings
-Eliminate every unchecked warning that you can, if you can't use _Suppress-Warnings_ annotation on the smallest scope possible.
+Eliminate every unchecked warning that you can, if you can´t use _Suppress-Warnings_ annotation on the smallest scope possible.

 ```java